 Your end result: Ideas with the highest ATE and IPR make your hackathon A-list.

 It’s 2018 Marketing Planning Season

 Hackathons are a great way to kick off your 2018 marketing planning.
-To learn more, register for the upcoming webinar, Hacking Inbound: 25+ Proven B2B Lead Generation Campaigns and Quick Wins on Nov.
-16.
+To learn more, listen to the webinar, Hacking Inbound: 25+ Proven B2B Lead Generation Campaigns and Quick Wins.